Parking Permits & Fees

 Motorcycles with engine displacements in excess of 50 ccs require parking permits.
 If you already have a permit for your car, you can add your motorcycle to your parking account as a second vehicle.
 Long-term permits do not have to be displayed on your motorcycle.
 Pay and display slips, visitor permits, and accessible permits must be displayed on the motorcycle.

 Employees who retire from Trent University with a pension and who do not continue to work at Trent are eligible for a retiree permit.
 The permit may only be used by the retiree themselves; it cannot be lent or transferred to anyone else.
-The permit is valid in all red and green spaces.
-It is not valid in carpool, visitor or service spaces.
+The permit is not valid in carpool, visitor or service spaces.
 The permit will be revoked if the retiree is re-hired at Trent in any capacity, including contract.

 Payment for Parking Permits